trbaker/educ2026/README.md

 # GeoCatcher

 Created by Tom Baker (tbaker@esri.com) of the Esri Education Team - using Claude.ai to "vibe-code".
+Neither Esri nor Tom are collecting any personally identifiable information in this app.
+Your location data is used only in your browser and not reported back to Tom or Esri at any time.
+Location precision within the Marriott Marquis San Diego Marina is HIGHLY variable and may dramatically effect game play.

-<a href="game.html">Game explanation</a>
+## Game overview

 This game is experimental and offers no technical supprt.
 It is not an Esri software product.